Saro0800/base_pose_opt_ws/README.md

 ### Install pymoo
 Classes and methods from the pymoo library have been extensively used in the provided implementation.
 As stated in the [installation guide](https://pymoo.org/installation.html), there are different ways to install and use the pymoo library.
-Among the others, installing and using pymoo with compiled modules can significantly speed some operations.
+Among the others, installing and using pymoo with compiled modules can significantly speed up some operations.

 The results presented and discussed in the paper associated with this repository have been obtained using **pymoo 0.6.0.1** with **compiled modules**.

-To install it, follow these steps:\
+To install it, follow these steps:
 1. Go to the "releases" section of the pymoo github repository: https://github.com/anyoptimization/pymoo/releases ;
-2. Download the source code of *Version 0.6.0.1* (the .zip or .tar.gz archive under the *Assets* submenu);
+2. Download the source code of **Version 0.6.0.1** (the .zip or .tar.gz archive under the *Assets* submenu);
 3. Extract the archive;
 4. Go to the extracted folder
     ```
-    cd path/to/parent/pymoo-0.6.0.1
+    cd path/to/pymoo-0.6.0.1
     ```
 5. Compile the submodules:
     ```